14 July, 2012

 "You know what I mean!"
 I nearly shouted.

-Weasil looked back in the direction of Captain Jaack who was still standing in the clearing canon smoke unwrapping a packet by the ship's wheel.
-I knew what he was unwrapping instantly and me heart stopped.
+Weasil looked back in the direction of Captain Jaack, who was still standing in the clearing cannon smoke, unwrapping a packet by the ship's wheel.
+I knew what he was unwrapping instantly, and me heart stopped.

-I took off then, but I came back as I heard the naval commander shout, "HEY!" and putting a finger up in wait at her (the entire time thinking I KNOW HER . . . from somewhere), and then holding on to me hat, I ran toward Jaack in the hopes I could stop him as he had the wrapping almost off and was examining the choice piece of chocie fudge ready to pop it in his mouth.
+I took off then, but I came back as I heard the naval commander shout, "HEY!" and put a finger up in wait (the entire time, I thought I KNOW HER . . . from somewhere).
+Holding on to me hat, I ran toward Jaack in the hopes I could stop him as he had the wrapping almost off and was examining the choice piece of chocie fudge, ready to pop it in his mouth.

-"Nooo," I yelled as I dived at him, and as we both went down the fudge went up and it was like in slow motion it sailed through the air and disappeared over the side, and all we could hear was splash as it hit the water.
+"Nooo," I yelled as I dived at him.
+As we both went down, the fudge went up, like in slow motion.
+It sailed through the air and disappeared over the side, and all we could hear was a splash as it hit the water.

 "DOLT!"
 The naval captain yelled, slapping her forehead as she watched.